king0fCode/pvpn-startauto/README.md

 #once restart
 !# it will automatically connect to nearest locations via VPN

-!#  protonvpn-cli -f which connect to nearest location
+!#  protonvpn c -f which connect to nearest location

 !# you can customize it